 - Instead of tables, figures may be given where a large number of values/data are presented.
 The same data should not be presented in both tables and figures.

-- Originals of the figures should not be larger than twice the final size, of good quality and printed clearly in black or colour.
+- Originals of the figures should not be larger than twice the final size, of good quality.

 - The figures should be sized to fit within the columns of the journal.